-Initial grading and vegetation removal activities shall be supervised by a qualified monitoring biologist.
+Initial grading and vegetation removal activities shall be supervised by a qualified monitoring biologist, who will be present during all construction activities.
 The biologist shall ensure that impacts to special-status plants and wildlife, including wetland vegetation, are minimized to the greatest extent feasible during implementation of program activities on the South, Isthmus, Central and North Areas.
 If any special-status wildlife species are encountered during construction and cannot be avoided, the monitoring biologist shall have the authority to temporarily halt construction activities until a plan for avoidance has been prepared and approved by CDFW, and implemented by the monitoring biologist.
-Relocation of a federal- or statelisted species shall not be allowed without first obtaining take authorization from USFWS and/or CDFW.
+Relocation of a federal- or state-listed species shall not be allowed without first obtaining take authorization from USFWS and/or CDFW.

 Mitigation Measure BIO-3: Belding's Savannah Sparrow Breeding Habitat.
-Prior to the commencement of activities within the program area, a qualified biologist shall map suitable Belding's savannah sparrow habitat as the location and amount of suitable habitat is anticipated to change over time.
+Prior to the commencement of activities within the program area Prior to LCWA's approval of project plans or publication of subsequent CEQA documents, a qualified biologist shall map suitable Belding's savannah sparrow habitat as the location and amount of suitable habitat is anticipated to change over time.
+The results of habitat mapping will be incorporated into restoration design plans.
 Project activities shall be limited to July 16 through February 14 within suitable costal marsh habitat to avoid impacts to breeding Belding's savannah sparrow.
 Suitable Belding's savannah sparrow breeding habitat that will be impacted by the proposed program shall be created within the program area at a minimum ratio of 1:1 (area created: area impacted).
 Restored breeding habitat shall consist of a minimum 60 percent absolute cover of salt marsh vegetation, and shall consist of a hydrologic regime similar to that currently present in the North Area or South Area, respectively.
 Other unique conditions within coastal salt marsh communities shall exist as well, such as, similar slope, aspect, elevation, soil, and salinity.
 A Mitigation, Maintenance and Monitoring Program shall be prepared and approved by CDFW prior to implementation.
 The proposed program shall be implemented by a qualified restoration ecologist, and at a minimum, shall include success criteria and performance standards for measuring the establishment of Belding's savannah sparrow breeding habitat, responsible parties, maintenance techniques and schedule, 5-year monitoring and reporting schedule, adaptive management strategies, and contingencies.
+Moreover, in accordance the CESA, an Incidental Take Permit (or other mitigation options identified in accordance with Fish & Game Code, §§ 2080.1, 2081, subds. (b) and (c)) shall be obtained from CDFW if any Belding's savannah sparrow may be impacted during construction or operations of the program.
+The amount of potential take shall be determined prior to design approval of each restoration area based on consultation with CDFW.
+Lastly, take authorization shall be obtained prior to commencement of any ground disturbing activities.

-Mitigation Measure BIO-4: Nesting Bird and Raptor Avoidance.
-A qualified biologist shall identify areas where nesting habitat for birds and raptors is present prior to the commencement of activities within the program area.
+Mitigation Measure BIO4: Nesting Bird and Raptor Avoidance.
+A qualified biologist shall identify areas where nesting habitat for birds and raptors is present prior to the commencement of activities within the program area prior to LCWA's approval of project plans or publication of subsequent CEQA documents.
 To ensure the avoidance of impacts to nesting avian species, the following measures shall be implemented: